AI-vidence/antakia/docs/getting_started.md

 # Installation

-> **Note**
+!!! important

     If you've been invited to our pre-release alpha-test process, you may skip this section and directly proceed to our [online version](https://demo.antakia.ai).

 ### Install fron PyPi (recommended)